rook/rook/design/ceph/object/swift-and-keystone-integration.md

     serviceUserSecret: rgw-service-user
 ```

+The certificate to verify the Keystone endpoint can't be explicitly
+configured in Ceph RGW, the system configuration of the pod is used,
+you can add to the system certificate store via the
+`gateway.caBundleRef` setting of the object store CRD.

 The credentials for the Keystone service account used by Ceph RGW are
 supplied in a Secret that contains a mapping of OpenStack openrc
 environment variables.
 Only password authentication to Keystone is